phorward/libphorward/README.md

 # phorward [![Build Status](https://travis-ci.org/phorward/phorward.svg?branch=master)](https://travis-ci.org/phorward/phorward)

-**phorward** is a free C programming toolkit for parser development, lexical analysis, regular expressions and more.
+**phorward** is a C library for parser development, lexical analysis, regular expressions and more.

 ## About

 **phorward** is a versatile C-library.
-It is divided into several modules, and mostly focuses on the definition and implementation of parsers, recognizers, virtual machines and regular expressions.
+It is split into several modules, and mostly focuses on the definition and implementation of parsers, recognizers, virtual machines and regular expressions.

 - **any** provides a dynamical, extendible data structure and interface to store, convert and handle variables of different value types ("variant" data type),
 - **base** provides tools for dynamic data structures and utility functions used throughout the library, including linked lists, hash-tables, stacks and arrays,